Saraharas/ML_project_Skoltech_AEEE/README.md

 Elizaveta Yudina - image segmentation;
 Ekaterina Kovalenko - algorithm comparison on real data;
 Anastasiia Ryzhova - algorithm comparison on toy data

+P.S The part of this project was also presented on course Information and coding theory